Risk Warning: Your Capital is at Risk.

-Betting on Chinese Demand
+Betting on Chinese Demand For Aluminum

 However, as Chinese GDP slowed, internal demand could not absorb the large supply, and Chinese producers increased exports of aluminum to the United States and other countries.

 Speculating on Transportation Demand

-The global economy depends on transportation to support growth.
-The market for aluminum in aerospace equipment and automobiles could grow as the global economy expands.
+The aluminum market in aerospace equipment and automobiles could grow as the global economy expands.
 Individuals need cars and trucks to travel to work.